hhstechgroup/development-practices/standards/unit-test-standards.md

 Unit tests are simple tests that test the smallest components of software, often a public method in an class.
 A true unit test does not try to test dependencies or try to run separate processes in order to test.
 By following standard unit testing practices, code will have a tendency to be cleaner, clearer, and have less bugs.
 All code should strive for tests.

 # Maturity Model
 A maturity model is concept used to define and assess a continuum for continuous improvement.
-A Unit Test Maturity Model breaks down unit tests by test coverage.
-We could break down unit test by other factors, but currently we will limit them by quantity.
+Different team members will have different level of familiarity and skills with unit testing.
+Defining a Unit Test Maturity Model that breaks down unit tests by test coverage we can provide some feedback about what is the bare minimum standard vs what is the desired testing goal.
+The maturity model level 2 is the Cares minimum standard and is based primarily on the percentage of tests.
+Developers are encouraged to code to level 4.

 ## Level 0: No Unit Test
 Level 0 is when no unit tests exist.
 This was often the state of code created a decade ago and is typified by legacy code.
 This level of testing does not meet CWDS CARES standards and should be avoided.